fpereiro/teishi/readme.md

       equal:    teishi.makeTest (function (a, b) {
 ```

 We define a function called `inner`.
 We name it because the function is recursive, so it needs a name to call itself.
-And we also wrap the function in parenthesis to execute it immediately. `inner` receives two arguments, which are the two objects we're comparing.
+Also, we wrap the function in parenthesis to execute it immediately. `inner` receives two arguments, which are the two objects we're comparing.

 ```javascript
          return (function inner (a, b) {